jurgenmahn/ufw-docker-automated/README.md

 I used PHP since im not a python developer.

-The base ufw rules are taken from chaifeng, thanks for that, saves me a lot of time figuring this out. and the idea to automate is is taken from shinebayar-g.
+The base ufw rules are taken from chaifeng, thanks for that, saves me a lot of time figuring this out.
+The idea to automate it, is taken from shinebayar-g.

 Installation manual: